 - In a medium sized mixing bowl, whisk together the flour, baking soda, and salt.
 Set aside.

-- Add the lemon zest and sugars to a large mixing bowl.
+- Add the lemon zest and granulated sugar to a large mixing bowl.
 Rub the zest into the sugar with your fingertips.
-Add the butter to the sugar.
+Add the brown sugar and butter to the lemon sugar.
 Mix with an electric mixer on medium speed til light and fluffy, about 2 minutes.

 - Scrape down the sides of the bowl.
 Mix in the egg til combined then add the vanilla extract (if using).

-- With the mixer on low speed, alternatively add the dry ingredients with the sour cream.
+- With the mixer on low speed, alternatively add in the dry ingredients with the sour cream til combined.

-- Use a 1.5 to 2 tablespoon cookie scoop to drop the cookies onto the cookie sheet.
+- Use a 1.5 to 2 tablespoon cookie scoop such as a number 40 cookie scoop to drop the cookies onto the cookie sheet.
 Place them 2" apart.

 - Bake 8-10 minutes.
 Let cool on the baking sheet for 10 minutes before then transferring them to a rack.
-Allow to cool completely before topping with the glaze.
+Allow to cool completely before filling and assembling whoopie pies.

 Lemon Filling

-- Use an ice cream scoop, offset spatula, a ziploc bag with a tip snipped off, or a piping bag to frost your pies.
+- Use a #40 cookie scoop, an offset spatula, a ziploc bag with a tip snipped off, or a piping bag to frost your pies.
 Dollop, pipe or spread about 1½ tablespoons of frosting on one half of the whoopie pie.
-Add a couple of teaspoons of lemon curd in the middle, if using.
+Optional: Add a couple of teaspoons of lemon curd in the middle, if using.

 - Top with another cookie.
 For best results, refrigerate whoopie pies 30 minutes before serving (optional).
 Dust with powdered sugar before serving, if you like.